zuri-training/auth-wiki-team7/README.md

  * `Comment`
        Commenting or adding suggestions to a post in the form of text
  * `Edit user details`
        User's credentials can be updated after signup.
-For example if the user wants to change their username, they can do so here
+For example if the user wants to change their Name, they can do so here
  * `List all users`
        To view all registered users
  * `Reactions`